 I'm most grateful to my supervisor, Martin Widmer, for his encouragement and precious advice.
-It has been a pleasure to discuss some aspects of this note with Victor Beresnevich, who provided some very useful feedback on it.
+It has also been a pleasure to discuss some aspects of this note with Victor Beresnevich, who provided some very useful feedback on it.
 I would like to thank Royal Holloway, University of London, for funding my position here, and my office mates for their support and cheerful presence.
+Finally, I highly appreciate the reviewer's careful checking and useful feedback.